Reports

 On a new report, the source sheets selection window is open by default.
 If you're editing a report, select the Sheet tab from the navigation bar.

-Sheets that you've created or that have been shared with you are available from this list.
+Sheets that you've created or that have been shared with you, are available from this list.
 You can find sheets by scrolling or by typing into the source sheets search bar.

 You must select at least one sheet, folder, or workspace from the Sheet tab before the other options (Columns to Display, Filter Criteria, Group, Summarize, Sort) become available in the report builder.

 • If you select a folder, new sheets added to that folder after you've selected it won't be included in your report.
 To include newly added sheets, remove the folder from the Sheet tab and then add it back.
-Use a workspace if you want your report to always include new sheets.

 • Formatting (cell, font color, background color, bold text, and so on) in a report is based on the formatting in the source sheet.

-Working with start and end dates in reports
+Work with start and end dates in reports

 You can't edit end dates for rows in underlying sheets in the report because they're automatically calculated based on the dependency settings.
 Edit the start date and duration in the source sheet to automatically recalculate the end date.